LuqDaMan/aiap20-luqman-nurhakim-bin-azman-929E/README.md

 These choices ensure data quality, create meaningful features, and prepare the data appropriately for the selected machine learning models.

 ## 5. Feature Processing Summary
-The following table summarizes how key features from the dataset are processed throughout the pipeline, based on `PRD.md` and `pipeline_config.yaml`:
+The following table summarizes how key features from the dataset are processed throughout the pipeline, based on `pipeline_config.yaml`:

 | Feature Group / Specific Feature        | Initial Cleaning & Standardization (in `preprocessing.py`)                                     | Transformation & Encoding (in `feat_engin.py` via `ColumnTransformer`)                          | Justification                                              |
 |-------------------------------------------|------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|--------------------------------------------------------------|